Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-customer-set.md

             {{header.authorization}}

     + Attributes
-        + customerId (string, required) - The customerId to set as the Customer owning the Value.
+        + contactId (string, required) - The contactId to set as the Contact owning the Value.

     + Body

             {
-                "customerId": "unique-id-123"
+                "contactId": "unique-id-123"
             }

 + Parameter
-    + id (string) - the id of the Value to set the Customer of.
+    + id (string) - the id of the Value to set the Contact of.

 + Response 200 (application/json)
-    + Attributes (Customer)
+    + Attributes (Contact)

     + Body

             {
-                "customerId": "unique-id-123",
+                "contactId": "unique-id-123",
                 "firstName": "Jeffrey",
                 "lastName": "Lebowski",
                 "email": "thedude@example.com",